jurismarches/luqum/docs/source/quick_start.rst

 Transforming to elastic query
 -----------------------------

-Luqum also offers you to transform Lucene queries to luqum queries.
+Luqum also offers you to transform Lucene queries to `Elasticsearch queries DSL`_.

 This is useful to extend capacities of Lucene queries and get the best out of elastic search.